Groupe Vendôme SA: Le Petit Marseillais

-2003 – Launch of shampoos with the accent on "the authenticity and naturalness, inspired by the Mediterranean origin" and grew the market share in shampoos to 4.1 percent by the end of the year.
+In 2003 the company launched shampoos emphasising "the authenticity and naturalness, inspired by the Mediterranean origin", and the brand’s share of the shampoo market grew to 4.1 percent by the end of the year.

-Explaining communication "formula" of "Le Petit Marseillais" Stéphanie Perrouty notes that it typically includes "a moment of pleasure and care" as well as characteristics of flavours ("delicate fruit notes", "delicate fresh notes", "intense accents for gourmet", "gourmet fruit notes" etc.).
+Stéphanie Perrouty describes the communication "formula" of the brand as typically involving "a moment of pleasure and care" along with flavour-related descriptors such as "delicate fruit notes", "delicate fresh notes", "intense accents for gourmet", and "gourmet fruit notes".

-The brand stands for naturalness, Provence origin and unique combination of fragrances like apple and kiwi, peach and apricot, cherry and almond.
+The brand promotes naturalness, a Provence identity, and unique fragrance combinations, including apple and kiwi, peach and apricot, and cherry and almond.

 Other brands

-In spring 2005 the company acquired cosmetic brands "Persavon", "La Perdrix" and "Parfumerie Bernard" from :fr: Savonnerie et parfumerie Bernard.
+In spring 2005 the company expanded its portfolio by acquiring the cosmetic brands "Persavon", "La Perdrix" and "Parfumerie Bernard" from :fr: Savonnerie et parfumerie Bernard.